Privacy Notice for EGA Data Access Committee Account

 6. How long do we keep your personal data?

-Any personal data directly obtained from you will be retained as long as the service is live, even if you stop using the service.
-We will keep the personal data for the minimum amount of time possible to ensure legal compliance and to facilitate internal and external audits if they arise.
+Any personal data directly obtained from you will be retained as long as the service is live.
+Such duration serves the purpose of enabling scientific research and ensures legal compliance and facilitates internal and external audits if they arise.

 7. The joint Data Controllers provide these rights regarding your personal data